brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 24 bht.md

 2. "The Baptist's fidelity marred the pleasures of Herodias."
 3. "This was too good an opportunity of getting rid of him to let slip."

+### John Calvin:
+1. "It was rather the dread of being cast off that inflamed and tormented her; as it usually happens that, when adulterers are visited with feelings of uneasiness, they become ashamed of their own lust."
+(367)

+2. "That her power might be more secure for the future, she longed for the death of that man whom she imagined to be her only opponent; and this shows us the wretched anxiety by which a bad conscience is always tormented."
+(367)

+3. "This likewise serves to show the power of the word of God, that the voice of the holy man, even when shut up in prison, wounds and tortures in the keenest manner the mind of the kingâ€™s wife."
+(368)

 ### Philip Schaff:
 1. "The studied vindictiveness of Herodias is here brought out."
-2. "Herodias' actions reveal her calculated and deliberate desire for revenge."
+2. "Herodias's actions reveal her calculated and deliberate desire for revenge."
-3. "This verse highlights the cunning and malicious nature of Herodias as she seizes the opportunity to harm John the Baptist."
+3. "This verse highlights the cunning and malicious nature of Herodias."

 ### Archibald T Robertson:
 1. "The fact that she went and spoke to her mother proves that she had not been told beforehand what to ask."